 Proper care of your braces and retainer is a pivotal part of making the most out of your orthodontic treatment.
 While simply wearing these appliances may seem sufficient enough to correct your dental flaws, developing easy hygiene habits that keep these appliances in clean, functional condition can have a vast impact on ensuring your treatment is as effective as possible.
 This is especially true in cases involving orthodontics for children, as teeth are still developing and require special care.

 Failure to maintain the hygiene of your braces can lead to gum disease and plaque buildup, ultimately prolonging the length of your treatment.
 Fortunately, caring for your braces is much the same as a normal oral hygiene regimen and mostly consists of daily brushing and flossing.
-However, to keep the metal wiring, rubber bands, and springs in your mouth as plaque-free as possible, following the simple tips below from board-certified orthodontist Chris Murphy, DDS can help you remove food from the hard-to-reach areas around your braces.
+However, to keep the metal wiring, rubber bands, and springs in your mouth as plaque-free as possible, following the simple tips below from our doctors can help you remove food from the hard-to-reach areas around your braces.

 How Do I Care for My Braces?